 How to Eat Slower: 6 Strategies

-1) When food is fully chewed, it breaks down and is therefore easier for your body to fully absorb nutrients.
+- When food is fully chewed, it breaks down, making it easier for your body to fully absorb nutrients.

-2) People who eat slower tend to eat less according to research.
+- People who eat slower tend to eat less according to research.
 A small study found that chewing pasta 35 times rather than 10 times reduced meal size by 12%.
-Another study found a similar finding with Chinese males.
-When chewing pork pie 40 times vs. 15 times resulted in their meal size being reduced by 11.9%.
+Another study found a similar finding with Chinese males, when chewing pork pie 40 times vs. 15 times resulted in their meal size being reduced by 11.9%.

-5) More enjoyment!
-When you eat slower, you tend to notice the flavors and sensations which boosts your pleasure meals and snacks.
+- When you eat slower, you tend to notice the flavors and sensations which boost your pleasure meals and snacks.

-5) We are highly impacted by other people and how quickly they eat.
+- We are highly impacted by other people and how quickly they eat.
 Notice how fast your dining companions are eating and try to eat at your own pace.
-Did you know that a recent study found that woman tend to chew slower and have longer meal times than men?
+Did you know that a recent study found that women tend to chew slower and have longer mealtimes than men?

-For 5 FREE, downloadable tips to help you change mindless eating habits right now, go to www.eatingmindfully.com
+For five free, downloadable tips to help you change mindless eating habits right now, go here.